• $100M Book Club

 ๐Ÿ”ฅ The power insight

-• Future readiness built... but how do you scale your magic to new challenges?
+• Future capacity built... but how do you maintain creativity when you're successful?

 ๐Ÿงธ Example